 This shifter from Shimano is perfect for any beginning mountain biker.
-It is compatible with pretty much any mountain bike that has flat handles and comes ready to be installed.
+It is compatible with pretty much any mountain bike with flat handles and ready to be installed.
 This shifter sits on the right side and operates with the rear cassette.

 It’s great because it is extremely easy to use but still has fantastic power and ability.
-It will allow you to smoothly transition between seven different speeds.
+It will allow you to transition between seven different speeds smoothly.

 - Easy to use for a novice

 - Issues with new shifters malfunctioning